-The EXCEL program (Excellence through Community Engagement & Learning) is a clerical/administrative training program which aims to develop the potential workforce in UCSF’s surrounding communities and provide San Francisco residents with access to UCSF employment opportunities.
+The UC San Francisco EXCEL program (Excellence through Community Engagement & Learning) is a clerical/administrative training program which aims to develop the potential workforce in UCSF’s surrounding communities and provide San Francisco residents with access to health-field related employment opportunities.

-EXCEL is an inter-departmental effort with the primarily coordinated by the Community and Government Relations department.
-Other UCSF partners involved in the program include UCSF’s Interim Staffing Services as well as the campus and medical center human resources departments.
+EXCEL is an inter-departmental effort primarily coordinated by the Community and Government Relations department.
+Other UCSF partners involved in the program include UCSF’s Interim Staffing Services, as well as the campus and medical center human resources departments.

 UCSF’s goals are to:

-- strengthen Mission Bay’s economic contributions to the community,
+- strengthen UCSF's economic contributions to the community,

 - increase employment opportunities for San Francisco residents, and

 - engage local unions in innovative partnerships

 UCSF is voluntarily committing to establish a threshold for local hiring goals that is in compliance with the standards adopted by the Board of Supervisors of the City and County of San Francisco.